-- A. The board shall have final authority for approval of all educational courses including classes and teachers. - B. The board shall notify the applicant in writing by mail postmarked no more than 75 days after the receipt of the initial application as to whether the application is complete or if not complete, what documentation is needed to complete the application. - C. If the requested information is not received at the board office within 75 days after notification the board shall notify the applicant in writing by mail that the application has expired. - D. Teaching must commence for an approved course within six months of approval. - E. If the application is expired or is denied, the applicant will have to reapply as a new applicant.
-[16.2.18.9 NMAC Rp, 16.2.18.8 NMAC, 6/16/2015; A, 10/22/2024]
+- A. The board shall have final authority for approval of all educational courses including classes and teachers. - B. The board shall notify the applicant in writing by mail postmarked no more than seventy five (75) days after the receipt of the initial application as to whether the application is complete or if not complete, what documentation is needed to complete the application. - C. If the requested information is not received at the board office within seventy five (75) days after notification the board shall notify the applicant in writing by mail that the application has expired. - D. Teaching must commence for an approved course within six (6) months of approval. - E. In the interim between regular board meetings the expanded practice Rx committee or an authorized representative of the board shall issue an interim temporary educational course approval to a qualified applicant who has filed, with the board, a complete application and complied with all requirements for educational course approval.
+The interim temporary educational course approval shall automatically expire on the date of the next regular board meeting and final educational course approval shall only be granted by the board.
+If the application is denied, the notice of denial shall state the reason the application was denied. - F. If the application is expired or is denied, the applicant will have to reapply as a new applicant.
+[16.2.18.9 NMAC Rp, 16.2.18.8 NMAC, 06-16-2015]